khanhmuy/shitc0ver-dev-old/README.md

 More respring loops!

 Here are shitc0ver.dev, we pride ourselves in creating the worst jailbreak possible!
-We also pride ourselfs in having our website writen in 69% HTML *nice*
+We also pride ourselfs in having our website writen in 69% HTML *nice*.